If your car broke down, would you ask a chef to look at it and tell you what’s wrong?

 What happens as a result of these tests?
 We reject about 98 percent of the people who apply to work with us, all of whom have legitimate writing or editing experience.
 That should tell you the general quality of the “experts” out there.

-Here’s the hard reality of writing feedback: most people have no idea what they are talking about, especially with regards to books and writing, and getting feedback from those people is harmful.
+Here’s the hard reality of writing feedback: most people have NO IDEA what they are talking about, especially with regard to books and writing, and getting feedback from those people is harmful.

 Basically, you are asking them to apply their decades of expertise to your manuscript.
-That will work well for you and give them a compliment by showing you respect their knowledge.
+That will work well.

 If your book is about how to build an app business, and you give it to two friends who are trying to build app businesses, that is perfect.
 They could tell you what helped them in the book, which parts they wished had more content, and where they got confused or lost.
 That sort of feedback tends to be valuable.

 For example say.
-“I’d love for you to read my manuscript and tell me where it loses you, or doesn’t make sense, or is hard to follow.”
+“I’d love you to read my manuscript, and tell me where it loses you, or doesn’t make sense, or is hard to follow.”

 All Feedback Is Wrong